Blue Mountains National Park: Tourism

 The Blue Mountains National Park is the most visited National Park in NSW with more than half of domestic visitors originating from Sydney and one of the easiest locations to spot wild kangaroos in Sydney.
 The majority of tourists to the Blue Mountains see the national park from one of the many lookouts between Wentworth Falls and Blackheath, and many of these never actually set foot in the park.
 Activities for the visitor include short walks to lookouts above cliffs and waterfalls, overnight and longer walks to more remote areas of the park and more extreme sports such as canyoning, abseiling, rock climbing and mountain biking.
-A number of Blue Mountains sightseeing and adventure tour companies can assist visitors in safely experiencing these activities.
+A number of sightseeing and adventure tour companies can assist visitors in safely experiencing these activities.
 It is also home to the world's steepest railway, the Katoomba Scenic Railway.

 The national park is renowned for the Three Sisters rock formation.
 Both north and south of Blackheath, the cliffs are the most spectacular as the rock faces are several hundreds metres tall.
 Visitor numbers have increased to 5.2 million in 2016 from 3.6 million in 2008.

 Southern Blue Mountains

+The Blue Labyrinth is a forested eroded plateau directly south of the Great Western Highway, stretching from Wentworth Falls to Glenbrook, stretching from Kings Tableland in the west to Warragamba Dam and the Nepean River in the east, and the Burragorang Valley to the south.

 The national park extends south as far as the Wollondilly River, west of Mittagong, New South Wales.
 This area was greatly affected by the construction of Warragamba Dam from 1948 to 1960.
 This required the flooding of the Burragorang Valley, which created Lake Burragorang and in the process cut the southern part of the Blue Mountains off from areas to the east, for example Camden, Picton and Bargo.
 Properties and homesteads in the southern part of the mountains were forced to close down, leaving many derelict homes and ruins.
 These included Bran Jan House and Kowmung House on Scotts Main Range, as well as Twin Peaks, south of Yerranderie.

 An exclusion zone of approximately three kilometres was created around Lake Burragorang to protect Sydney's water supply, but a through-track was allowed from Yerranderie to Balloon Pass, then further east, for the benefit of bushwalkers.
 This pass was later incorporated into the long-distance Katoomba to Mittagong Trail.